A simple static site generator written in Bash

 Markdown & HTML Content

-Generate HTML from Markdown using commonmark, pandoc or markdown.pl (configurable).
-Also supports plain HTML pages.
+Generate HTML from Markdown using commonmark, pandoc, or markdown.pl (configurable).
+Also supports plain HTML pages and non-interactive CLI post creation.

 Rich Post Metadata